johnpaulbalagolan/lr-wiki/Upgrading-to-0.23.6-from-previous-release.md

+# DRAFT: Upgrading to 0.23.6 from previous release

 ## Overview

 LR Node software improvements in 0.23.6 fix a spec-compatibility issue that existed in prior releases as part of the distribute implementation.
 Unfortunately this change will cause 0.23.6 to no longer be able to distribute to nodes running a version below 0.23.6.
 However 0.23.5 nodes should be able to still distribute to 0.23.6 nodes with a minor configuration update of the distribution endpoint url.